aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/_index.md

 - [Layer Effects](./net/layer-effects/)
 - [PSD File Resources](./net/psd-file-resources/)

-## Advanced Image Manipulation Techniques
+## Advanced Image Manipulation with Aspose.PSD Techniques
 Below are quick, practical guides for the most common **advanced image manipulation** tasks that developers ask about.

 ### How to Convert PSD to PNG